tano-systems/luci-app-tn-watchdog/README.md

 # Watchdog configuration LuCI application

 ## Description
-This is an alternate application for SNMP daemon configuration from LuCI web UI.
+This is an LuCI web UI application for watchdog configuration.

 ## Dependencies and Limitations
 This LuCI application developed for LuCI 18.06 branch.